Midtre Gauldal Municipality: Coat of arms

 The coat of arms was granted on 17 December 1982.
 The official blazon is "Vert, three crosses in pall conjoined argent" (I grønt tre sølv kors samlet i form av et gaffelkors).
 This means the arms have a green field (background) and the charge is a design made up of three crosses, joined in the middle, which makes a Y-shaped figure.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The crossed-Y design has several meanings.
 First, it symbolizes the landscape which is based on the meeting of the main Gauldal and Soknedal valleys at the village of Støren.
 Furthermore, the municipality has a major Y-shaped road-and-railway junction.
 Finally, the Budal Church, dating from 1745 is one of the oldest and one of the few remaining Y-shaped churches in the country.
 The arms were designed by Halvor Aune.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Holtålen.
+The Church of Norway has four parishes (sokn) within Midtre Gauldal Municipality.
 It is part of the Gauldal prosti (deanery) in the Diocese of Nidaros.

 Geography

-The municipality is bordered by Meldal municipality to the west, Rennebu municipalities to the south-west, Melhus and Selbu municipalities to the north, Holtålen municipality to the east, and Os and Tynset municipalities (in Hedmark county) to the south-east.
+The municipality is bordered by Orkland Municipality to the west, Rennebu Municipality to the southwest, Melhus Municipality and Selbu Municipality to the north, Holtålen Municipality to the east, and Os Municipality and Tynset Municipality (in Innlandet county) to the southeast.